damianmakurat/pg-third-course-cpp/README.md

 # pg-third-course-cpp
-The project of a console simulator "Virtual world" prepared for passing a first C++ course at university.
+The project of a console C++ simulator "Virtual world" prepared for passing a third course at university.

 The game generates a map on which organisms that are either animals or plants are distributed.
 The organisms may have special functions or functions different from the default ones.
 They can attack or reproduce.